shizhediao/BigGAN-PyTorch-TPU-Distribute/README.md

 # BigGAN-PyTorch-TPU-Distribute
 ### This entire repo is still under development.
 Pull requests to fix some of the outstading Issues would be appreciated, developers of all experience level welcome.

-The author's officially unofficial PyTorch BigGAN implementation.
+This repo is developed based on the author's officially unofficial PyTorch BigGAN [implementation.](https://github.com/ajbrock/BigGAN-PyTorch)

 ![Dogball?
 Dogball!](imgs/header_image.jpg?raw=true "Dogball?
 Dogball!")